 \section{Application for boolean integer programming}

-In boolean integer programming (BIP), a solution comprise a series of boolean values ($\mathcal{I} = \{0,1\}$ or $\mathcal{I} = \{-1,1\}$).
-Swap, shift and symmetry operators are also proposed for internal transformation (operators aiming to change the internal components of a sequence), and another operator called substitute is designed for external transformation (operator aiming to bring new components into a sequence).
-It should be noted that $\mathcal{I} = \{0,1\}$ is the same to $\mathcal{I} = \{-1,1\}$ under such circumstances, although there exists a linear transformation relationship between them in other studies.
+In boolean integer programming (BIP), a solution is comprised of a series of boolean values ($\mathcal{I} = \{0,1\}$ or $\mathcal{I} = \{-1,1\}$).
+Swap, shift and symmetry operators can also be applied to internal transformation (operators aiming to change the internal components of a sequence), and another operator called substitute is designed for external transformation (operator aiming to bring alien components into a sequence).
+It should be noted that $\mathcal{I} = \{0,1\}$ is the same to $\mathcal{I} = \{-1,1\}$ under such a circumstance, although there exists a linear transformation relationship between them in other studies.